|

 smoke congregating within the tunnels.

-Central Goods Station is inextricably linked to the development of the
+Goods Station is inextricably linked to the development of the Birmingham

-Birmingham Suburban Railway.
-When in 1879 Parliament granted the Midland
+Suburban Railway.
+When in 1879 Parliament granted the Midland Railway

-Railway permission to both double the Birmingham West Suburban Railway line
+permission to both double the Birmingham West Suburban Railway line from Kings

-from Kings Norton to Granville Street as well as to straighten out the
+Norton to Granville Street as well as to straighten out the line which

-line which had followed the alignment of the canal causing some severe curves,
+had followed the alignment of the canal causing some severe curves, it had also

-it had also granted rights to the Midland Railway to purchase land in the
+granted rights to the Midland Railway to purchase land in the Worcester Wharf

-Worcester Wharf area.
-This was soon followed by another application in 1881 to
+area.
+This was soon followed by another application in 1881 to Parliament to

-Parliament to extend the railway to New Street station.
-As soon as this work
+extend the railway to New Street station.
+As soon as this work was initiated

-was initiated the Midland Railway submitted another application to Parliament
+the Midland Railway submitted another application to Parliament to compulsory

-to compulsory purchase property and land between Suffolk Street, Severn Street,
+purchase property and land between Suffolk Street, Severn Street, Wharf Street,

-Wharf Street, and the Worcester Wharf in Birmingham.
-When complete the depot
+and the Worcester Wharf in Birmingham.
+When complete the depot would

-would accommodate 375 wagons and be wider than New Street but only one third of
+accommodate 375 wagons and be wider than New Street but only one third of its

-traffic on 1st July 1887.
-The Notice for August 1887 to the Working Time Table
+on 1st July 1887.
+The Notice for August 1887 to the Working Time Table showed

-showed three trains in each direction being available.
-Expansion of the depot
+three trains in each direction being available.
+Expansion of the depot would

-would continue for the next fifteen years starting with the metal shed on the
+continue for the next fifteen years starting with the metal shed on the up side

 Department commenced removing spoil from the depot to Selly Oak.
 The building